By Pension and Benefits Editorial Staff

 - A proposed rulemaking would modernize the rules for requesting and disclosing PBGC records under the Freedom of Information Act (FOIA).

-- A proposed rulemaking would improve the PBGC’s recoupment of benefit overpayment rules by making them more flexible.
+- A proposed rulemaking would improve the PBGC’s recoupment of benefit overpayment rules.

 Final rule stage.
-There are four items in the PBGC’s final rule stage:
+There are three items in the PBGC’s final rule stage:

 - Final regulations that would make changes affecting the calculation of withdrawal liability and provide simplified methods for how an employer’s liability is calculated upon withdrawal from a multiemployer plan.